TIBCOSoftware/snappydata/docs/programming_guide.md

     snappy.createTable(tableName, "column", schema, Map.empty[String, String])
 ```

-* Using the query-hint **columnsAsClob** in the SELECT query.
+Using the query-hint `columnsAsClob in the SELECT query.

 ```
 SELECT * FROM tableName --+ columnsAsClob(*)
 ```
-> The usage of * above causes all the STRING columns in the table to be rendered as VARCHAR.
-You can also provide comma-separated specific column name(s) instead of * above so that data of only those column(s) is returned as CLOB.
+The usage of `*` above causes all the STRING columns in the table to be rendered as CLOB.
+You can also provide comma-separated specific column name(s) instead of `*` above so that data of only those column(s) is returned as CLOB.
 ```
 SELECT * FROM tableName --+ columnsAsClob(Col3,Col4)
 ```